lorenzobn/polito-se2-23-08/Retrospective/Retrospective-Sprint4.md

 - Not applicable.

 **Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)**
-- There are no improvement goals but we hope to achieve the same velocity as this sprint.
+- Even if this is the last sprint, we would love to spend a bit of time with our client to ensure that our product is strongly fitted to their usages and needs

 **One thing you are proud of as a Team!!**
-- As a team, we achieved similar results in terms of the test coverage significantly.
-We also improved the visuals in the way student apply for an application, we are very proud of it.
+- As a team, we are proud for the product quality we reached.
+We worked very hard for ensuring that all the features we implemented were working well.